-FLASH V RED MODE Allows the flashing voltage reduction status screen to be enabled/ disabled (Section 5.5).
-NOTE: Enabling this function may shorten disable the life of the screen.
+Allows the flashing voltage reduction status screen to be enabled/ disabled (Section 5.5). ■ NOTE: Enabling this function may shorten the life of the screen.

 Allows any of the status screens which may have been removed to RESTORE STATUS SCREENS be restored in the status menu (Section 5.6) Allows the non-sequential input to be used as the Non-Sequential INPUT SELECTION 2 Input or as a SCADA Cutout input.
-When SCADA Cutout is selected, non seq input scada cutout all non-sequential functions are disabled.
+When SCADA Cutout is selected, nonseq input scada cutout all non-sequential functions are disabled.
 (Section 6.1) Factory setting is Non-Sequential.
 Allows the regulator type to be selected as Type A or B for correct REGULATOR TYPE source voltage calculation.
-(Section 4.15) Factory setting is Type A. A B Allows the Tap Position Limits to be enabled/disabled (Section 3.4.)
-TAP LIMITS ENABLE Allows automatic Daylight Savings time adjustment to be enabled DAYLIGHT SAVINGS or disabled. enable disable Allows the Auto/Man switch type on the adapter panel to be set to AUTO/MAN SW TYPE toggle, SCAMP or NONE, NONE is used when no Auto/Manual toggle SCAMP NONE switch exists.
+(Section 4.15) Factory setting is Type A. A B Allows the tap position limits to be enabled/disabled (Section 3.4).
+TAP LIMITS enable disable Allows automatic Daylight Savings time adjustment to be enabled DAYLIGHT SAVINGS or disabled. enable disable Allows the Auto/Man switch type on the adapter panel to be set to AUTO/MAN SW TYPE toggle, SCAMP or NONE.
+NONE is used when no Auto/Manual toggle SCAMP NONE switch exists.
 Configures a four-digit numerical password for Level 1.
 Factory LEVEL 1 PASSWORD setting is 0000 (disabled).
 (Section 4.1) 0000 Configures a four-digit numerical password for Level 2.
 Factory LEVEL 2 PASSWORD setting is 2222.
-(Section 4.1) 2222 Configures a four-digit numerical password for remote communica-COMM PASSWORD tions.
+(Section 4.1) 2222 COMM PASSWORD Configures a four-digit numerical password for remote communications.
 Factory setting is 0000.
-(Section 4.1) 0000 Allows contrast to be adjusted from +10 (lightest) to -10 (darkest).
-LCD CONTRAST Factory setting is 0, which provides a neutral contrast.
-Selects baud rate for COM2, located in front of control.
-(Section 6.5) COMM 2 BAUD 9600
+(Section 4.1) 0000 LCD CONTRAST Allows contrast to be adjusted from +10 (lightest) to -10 (darkest).
+Factory setting is 0, which provides a neutral contrast.
+0 COMM 1 PORT M-2001C COM1 can be selected for three different configurations: RS-232, RS-485, or Fiber Optics.
+RS232 FIBER REPEAT If Fiber Repeat is OFF, an optical fiber link can only be connected in a point to point configuration.
+If Fiber Repeat is ON, a fiber repeater OFF loop may be accomplished with a number of controls.
+(Section 6.5)